bmpvieira/python101/slides/day3_control_flow/day3_control_flow.md

 ----------------------------------------------------------------------------------------------------------------

 - Break
-    - will immediately stop any _for_ or _while_ loop
+    - will immediately stop any _for_ or _while_ loop;
 - Continue
-    - will immediately continue with the next iteration of the loop
+    - will immediately continue with the next iteration of the loop;
 - Else on loops
-    - will do something _after_ the loop is finished
+    - will do something _after and only_ the loop is finished.
+Breaking the loop will not run this code;
 - Pass
-    - will do absolutely nothing
+    - will do absolutely nothing;

 ---